 Go online and start looking at some Macau real estate agent websites to get a feel for what’s available.
 To test out which agents you’d feel comfortable working with, start communicating with a couple; the level of English is variable.
 See how quickly they respond to your questions, and judge them by the quality of questions they are asking you–do they really have your interests and needs at heart?
 Do they appear to be prepared to work on sourcing appropriate homes to fit these needs, or are they just pushing properties that they already have on their listing?

 Things to Consider

 Landlords require two months security deposit and one month rent in advance.
-Agency commissions are the equivalent of one month rent.
+Agency commissions are the equivalent of one month’s rent.
 Getting funds transferred from one’s home country to Macau (especially it seems from Australian banks), can be a lengthy process and if you see a property you really want, you need to have ready cash to put down as a deposit to secure it.
 Few real estate agents and no landlords will accept credit cards.
-Come to Macau with sufficient access to cash that will cover at least an initial one month security deposit.
+Come to Macau with sufficient access to cash that will cover at least an initial one-month security deposit.

 Furnished or Unfurnished?

-Once you’ve settled on an apartment, you as tenant will be expected to assume the responsibility of paying for the day to day expenses of the place.
+Once you’ve settled on an apartment, you as a tenant will be expected to assume the responsibility of paying for the day to day expenses of the place.
 Your real estate agent will ensure that you are all set up with utilities (usually these stay in the landlord’s name), and where necessary will help you apply for cable television (some buildings have it included in the management fees) and internet access.

 Building Management Fees

-For any queries on these tips, Suzanne welcomes you to contact her.
-And don’t forget to invite us to your housewarming party!
+For any queries on these tips, Suzanne welcomes you to contact her and don’t forget to invite us to your housewarming party!